Most frequent questions and answers

 **Students/parents must request to reschedule sessions at least 48 hours in advance.
 No-shows or sessions canceled within 48 hours of the scheduled time will not be rescheduled or refunded.

-- For computer, you need a laptop or desktop computer with (at least) 2G of memory and a 1Ghz processor (any computer bought in the last five years should be fine).
+- For computer, you need a laptop or desktop computer (tablets and other mobile devices are NOT supported) with (at least) 2G of memory and a 1Ghz processor (any computer bought in the last five years should be fine).

 - For bandwidth, you must have at least 0.5 Mbits/second upstream and 1 Mbits/second downstream.
 To check bandwidth use, https://speedtest.net/.